Erkenoss/Erkenoss/README.md

 # My name is Xavier!

 ## About Me
-After have completed my first year at Holberton France Toulouse and I have seeking an internship opportunity in the field of **AR/VR**.
-Whitout success and after finding my first exeprience in.
-I have finally create my own structure, Crimson.
+After have completed my first year at Holberton France Toulouse and I have seeking an internship opportunity in the field of **AR/VR**, whitout success, after finding my first exeprience in, I have finally create my own structure, Crimson.
-I am a XR/Game dev in Freelance and I have 3 years experiences on Unity.
+I am a XR/Game dev in Freelance with 3 years experiences on Unity.

 My professional background is diverse, with experience in various sectors.
-My interests are equally varied, ranging from chess and video games to RPGs, the metal universe, and human relationships.
+My interests are equally varied, ranging from chess and video games to RPGs, the metal universe, human relationships... and some other, we are not in interview.

 I have acquired a solid foundation in programming during my time at [Holberton School](https://www.holbertonschool.fr/), where I gained proficiency in languages such as C, Python, as well as some aspects of JavaScript, HTML, and CSS.
 You can explore my projects in these languages on my GitHub repository.